There are many reasons why your AC system freezes up.

 Broken blower motor or relay—A blower motor working at an incorrect speed or not running at all can lead to freezing.
 It could also be intermittent, starting at full speed and going slower after it gets warm.
 Or a relay can force it to start one time and not the subsequent time.
 In either state, you will need to call Rolf Griffin Service Experts to correct the trouble.

-Scheduling regular AC maintenance or heat pump maintenance can help you skip this issue.
+Scheduling regular AC maintenance can help you skip this issue.
 Our Experts will meticulously inspect and clean your unit, which usually allows us to pinpoint small issues before they turn into huge problems.